Nays

 Symbolism and character associated with the first name Nays

 It’s the kind of first name that would suit someone a bit bohemian, attached to nature or music.
-Can you picture someone walking around with a ukulele, who loves traveling?
+Can you picture someone walking around with a ukulele, who loves travelling?
 That’s what Nays evokes for me, at least.

-In any case, it’s a choice that invites you to step off the beaten path, and I love that.
+Anyway, it’s a choice that invites you to step off the beaten path, and I love that.

 Little anecdotes and unusual facts about Nays